Balsamic Chicken Skillet

 I’m just gonna say it.
 This meal is going to make you want to lick your skillet clean.
 I really owe this genius flavor combination to my dear friend, The Flavor Bible.

 The honey, garlic, mustard, and other ingredients are all creatively selected (by chefs) as the best way to compliment the Balsamic Vinegar.
-They balance and compliment each other so well.
+The balance is perfect.

 Better yet, the whole recipe is cooked in just skillet!
 Gotta love a good one pot meal.